paulosjd/airgql/README.md

 # todo add equivalent REST endpoints

+Also provides an example of (implementing a graphiql browser interface in a Pyramid application.
+(Provide link), useful development feature for working with GraphQL.

 For database setup, run alembic -c development.ini init alembic In the env.py file that get after , update like: